Elucidating Galaxy Assembly Bias in SDSS: Populating Simulations with Galaxies

+where $\Qcen$ expresses the strength of the dependence of $M_\mathrm{min}$ on environment and $\tilde{\delta}_8^m \in [0,1]$ is the normalized rank of $\delta_8^m$ within a narrow mass bin.
+Using the {\emph{rank}} of $\delta_8^m$ has the advantage of being less sensitive to the particular choice of $8\,\Mpch$.
+When $\Qcen$ is positive haloes in dense environments are less likely to host centrals, and vice versa when it is negative.
+The case of $\Qcen = 0.0$ corresponds to having no assembly bias.
+Similar to Xu et al.\ \cite{Xu_et_al_2021} we extend this parameterization by allowing $M_1$ to also vary according to environment,

 In the top two panels of Figure~\ref{fig:hod}, we illustrate the effect of the two galaxy assembly bias parameters on the total (solid lines), central (dashed) and satellite (dotted) halo occupations for galaxies selected by their large scale matter overdensity $\delta_8^m$.
 We plot the predicted occupation for $\Qcen{=}\Qsat{=}0.0$ (black lines), $\Qcen{=}\Qsat{=}-0.5$ (red) and $\Qcen{=}\Qsat{=}0.5$ (blue), respectively, while keeping all the other HOD parameters fixed.
 The top left panel shows variations of the HOD for galaxies in underdense environments while the top right panel shows variations for those in overdense environments.
 By design, when $\Qcen{=}\Qsat{=}0$ there is no variation in HOD for different environments.
 However, when $\Qcen{=}\Qsat{=}-0.5$ both $M_\mathrm{min}$ and $M_1$ are increased (decreased) in underdense (overdense) environments.
 This has the effect of boosting the galaxy occupation of haloes of a given mass that are in overdense environments.
 When $\Qcen{=}\Qsat{=}0.5$ we observe the opposite behavior, with both $M_\mathrm{min}$ and $M_1$ decreased (increased) in underdense (overdense environments).
-One can argue that instead of describing the Bolshoi fit results as biased, we should simply say that our inferred errors are too small.
-We have based our covariance matrix on jackknife samples of the data.
-However, the Bolshoi predictions have additional uncertainty from the finite Bolshoi volume itself, which is difficult to estimate without having many such simulations to populate.